 Spaces and Equipment

 Ohrstrom Library provides many spaces for quiet study, reading, conversation, group work, and programs.
 In addition, we offer equipment for the convenience of our users.
-These include:

 - Reservable spaces — The Form of 1938 Reading Room (the Conference Room) is reserved through Millville.
 Library spaces include six individual study rooms, two group study rooms, the Peer Tutoring Room, the Shakespeare Room, the Tower Room, the Classics Room, the Periodicals Room, the Reference Room, and the Kehaya Room.
 To reserve a space or for more information, including how many visitors each space can accommodate, email bshaughnessy at sps dot edu